Cornucopia: Insider’s Guide for the New and Curious

-Whistler’s festival of food and drink is on for the 20th year, getting ready to wow our tastebuds from November 10 – 20, 2016 with thanks to BlueShore Financial.
-It’s an impressive milestone for the festival of plenty, and as always the 11 days are filled with an abundance of events that run from morning until late at night, ranging from the educational to the adventurous to those that simply encourage indulgence and having a very good time.
+Whistler’s festival of food and drink is on for the 22nd year, getting ready to wow our taste buds from November 8 – 18, 2018 with thanks to BlueShore Financial.
+As always the 11 days are filled with an abundance of events that run from morning until late at night, ranging from the educational to the adventurous to those that simply encourage indulgence and having a very good time.

 With such a diverse array of events on the table, the key to enjoying Cornucopia is finding what piques your palate.
-To help, The Whistler Insider is laying on a special 20th anniversary series to help you create the perfect itinerary – and hopefully encourage you to sample something new.
+To help, The Whistler Insider is running a Cornucopia series to help you create the perfect itinerary – and hopefully encourage you to sample something new.

 Today, we’ve got the guide to Cornucopia for the New and Curious with an overview and some must-do events that will give you a taste for the fest:

 Of all the events on the calendar, the signature tastings are the most popular.
 Held under the attractive wooden beams of the Whistler Conference Centre, each evening has a different focus – wine, international flavours, spirits, beer, the best of British Columbia.
 Tasting stations manned by people passionate about their products encouraging mingling and exploration while music and DJs create a party atmosphere, making these events ideal for large groups of friends.
 Check out our selection below, or view all the Signature tastings here.

 Crush Grand Tasting – Early Entry